-Based on the Company's current assessment, the Board is composed entirely of independent directors.
-The term of office held by each Director at the date of this Statement is outlined above.
+A majority of the Board were independent directors during the reporting period.
+The term of office held by each Director at the date of this Statement is set out in the Directors' Report in the Annual Report.

 Recommendation 2.5 - Independent chair - Adopted